nt246/NTRES6940-data-science/analysis/lesson8-data-wrangling2.md

 <br>

-## Reloading the Coronavirus dataset
+## Getting set up a reloading the Coronavirus dataset
 Let's jump back in where we left on Monday.
 Let's first clear out our workspace so we start with a fresh session by clicking "Session" -> "Restart R".
 Then let's open the R-script we were using to take notes, pull from GitHub to make sure we have the most recent version.
+You can use this script to type along as we're working through demos today (if you want, it's also fine to just watch).

+Today we'll also practice combining text and code in R Markdown files, so we'll do our in-class exercises in an R Markdown file.
+Do you remember how to create a new RMarkdown file?
+Go File -> New File -> R Markdown.
+Then change the output to GitHub document either as you're setting up the file or by manually editing the YAML header to say `output: github_document`.
+Now, delete the boilerplate text after the first setup code chunk and copy today's exercise questions into your document from [here](https://github.com/nt246/NTRES6940-data-science/blob/master/in_class_exercises/Oct7_exercises_wrangle2.md).
+As we work through the exercises, you will want to add a code chunk under each question to complete your answer.

-Then load the Coronavirus dataset back in directly from the GitHub URL and see whether it has been updated - what is the latest date included?
+Finally, load the Coronavirus dataset back in directly from the GitHub URL and see whether it has been updated - what is the latest date included?

 ```r